19hours/sg-statutes/Acts/Securities and Futures Act.md

 [16/2003 wef 22/12/2003]

-[31/2004 wef 12/10/2004]

 ## LEGISLATIVE HISTORY

 Securities and Futures Act

 (CHAPTER 289)

 This Legislative History is provided for the convenience of users of the Securities and Futures Act.
-It is not part of the Act.
+It is not part of this Act.

 ||||
 |:-|:-|:-|